-- 4.1 The proposed development requires the removal of 57 trees in the eastern section of the site. - 4.2 Some of the 57 trees need to be removed in any event on account of their condition and for reasons of proper arboricultural management. - 4.3 The remaining trees in the western part of the site would be unaffected by the proposed development except for the London plane which is T61. - 4.4 Tree T61 would be retained with additional protection measures that are in line with the recommendations in B37: 2012 and current arboricultural industry best practice. - 4.5 The trees that would be removed to accommodate the development would be replaced with an informal avenue of eight (8) trees on the Upper Parliament Street frontage; eight (8) trees within the rear car parking area; and four (4) trees in the open spaces behind the building(s). - 4.6 The replacement trees would be 18/20cm girth root balled / container grown specimens, pit planted using the Green Blue Urban Strata Cell Arborsystem[®]. - 4.7 All tree removal work would be undertaken by a competent and qualified arboricultural contractor under the direct supervision of a consulting arboriculturist and to the requirements of BS3998: 2010 'Tree work Recommendations'.
+- 4.1 The proposed development requires the removal of 57 trees in the eastern section of the site. - 4.2 Some of the 57 trees need to be removed in any event on account of their condition and for reasons of proper arboricultural management. - 4.3 The remaining trees in the western part of the site would be unaffected by the proposed development except for one London plane tree which is T61. - 4.4 Tree T61 would be retained with additional protection measures that are in line with the recommendations in BS5837: 2012 and current arboricultural industry best practice. - 4.5 The trees that would be removed to accommodate the development would be replaced with an informal avenue of nine (9) trees on the Upper Parliament Street frontage; twelve (12) trees within the rear car parking/footpath area; four (6) trees in the open spaces behind the building(s); and 15 trees in the part of the site that is not being developed. - 4.6 The replacement trees would be 18/20cm and 20/25cm girth root balled / container grown specimens, pit planted using the Green Blue Urban Strata Cell Arborsystem®. - 4.7 All tree removal work would be undertaken by a competent and qualified arboricultural contractor under the direct supervision of a consulting arboriculturist and to the requirements of BS3998: 2010 'Tree work - Recommendations'.